-Buying a property in England or Northern Ireland that costs more than £125,000 means having to pay Stamp Duty Land Tax (SDLT) on that purchase.
-Get the SDLT guidance you need, including how it works, the rates and what it means for first-time buyers, second homes and more.
+If you’re buying a property in England or Northern Ireland that costs more than £125,000 then you’ll have to pay Stamp Duty Land Tax (SDLT).
+Get the SDLT guidance you need, including how it works, what exactly you need to pay it on, the rates and what it means for first-time buyers.

 If you purchase a property above the threshold in Scotland, you will pay Land and Buildings Transaction Tax (LBTT) and in Wales you pay Land Transaction Tax (LTT) instead of SDLT.